Lalaires/Paperboy/README.md

 # Paperboy: Daily AI Briefing Agent

 Most AI news aggregators are generic.
-This agent is personal: it knows your role, your current problems, and what you want to ignore.
+This agent is personal, it knows your role, your current problems, and what you want to ignore.
 Instead of skimming 10 tabs every morning, you get a focused briefing in Discord with exactly what matters to you, grounded in full paper and post content rather than headlines.

-Built on the principle of loop engineering: rather than prompting an AI agent every morning, you design the system that does it.
-The trigger, the goal, and the termination condition are all defined once; the agent runs itself.
+Built on the principle of loop engineering, rather than prompting an AI agent every morning, you design the system that does it.
+The trigger, the goal, and the termination condition are all defined once, the agent runs itself.

 **Outcome:** a daily Discord message with 3–6 curated items, each with a summary, key finding, and a "what to do with this" line, plus a synthesis of any cross-cutting theme.
 Runs fully automatically, costs a few cents per day.